Xilinx/kria_ros_perception/docs/src/app_deployment.md

 ## Run The Application on KR260
 This application has two flavours, which are developed in way that you can understand how he can tweak the application to achieve a desired performance during the development.
 Below are the versions and their details:

+> **_NOTE:_** This application assumes camera resolution to be 640x480, and uses a custom map for rectifying the image

 1) **CPU Baseline**: This is a simplistic version, where nodes are not accelerated and are executed on CPU.
 This version should allow you to get familiar with the working environment and understand easiness in working with KRS based applications.
 Use the following steps to execute:

    ```bash